Travel Tips ...

-Alternatively if you have a return air ticket, a 3 month tourist visa can generally be obtained at Entebbe Airport for most nationalities.
-The current fee is either £30 or $50 depending on current exchange rates; it’s a good idea to have the exact money (in notes) as they can rarely find change!
+Also obtainable at airport for £40 or $50 Not necessary to get online one, it’s a good idea to have the exact money (in notes) as they can rarely find change!
 (Please check the rate before travel.)

 Paying for your stay at Uganda lodge

 Payment for your airport pick-up, food and accommodation should be made prior to arrival, direct to our Ruhanga Resource Centre Barclays Bank Account if you have not already paid through OV.
 You should also transfer money for gorilla permits, safaris, and donations to this same account.
 PLEASE BE SURE TO ADD YOUR NAME & WHAT IT’S FOR AS A REFERENCE (if you are sponsoring a child or making a donation we have an alternative account – please ask.)

 Account Number 13075346 Sort Code 20-9056

 IBAN GB17 BARC 2090 5613 0753 46

 SWIFT BIC: BARCGB22